 Genes and Heritability

 A meta-analysis found that heritability is a main risk factor for mental health concerns, including depression, between ages 13 and 35.
 In twin studies, heritability was found to be around 60% to 70%.

 Offspring of depressed parents have an increased risk of 2 to 4 times compared with offspring of healthy parents.
-Genes-environmental interaction contributes to this risk, specifically by increasing by increasing susceptibility to environmental stress.
+Genes-environmental interaction contributes to this risk, specifically by increasing susceptibility to environmental stress.
 Also, different studies reported that the serotonin transporter gene variant (5-HTTLPR) might increase the risk of depression in the presence of adverse life events or early maltreatment.